Long Beach Child Custody Attorney

 Contact Curtis Family Law online or at (562) 315-7107 to book your free, initial consultation regarding child custody representation.

-In California, as in other states, custody is broken down into three types which may be granted jointly to both parents, solely to one parent or a third-party.
+In California, as in other states, custody is broken down into three types which may be granted jointly to both parents, solely to one parent, or to a third party.

 These include: